 When the tofu is done, return the pan to the burner and reduce the heat to medium.

-Add a little extra oil, along with some garlic and ginger.
+Add a little extra oil, along with the garlic and ginger.
 Cooking, stirring constantly, just until the garlic is fragrant.
 It should take about 30 seconds.

 Next, you’ll add the red curry paste.
 Saute the curry paste with the garlic and ginger for a couple minutes (this will help wake up the flavors), then add a little vegetable broth.
 Stir the curry paste into the broth until smooth, then cook this mixture for about five minutes or until slightly thickened.